 - Joked about in a "What If" on xkcd with the National Weather Service having a special snow measuring board:

 "It's snowing.
 We'd better go get the board."

 "OK.
 You'll need to come along since we need two people to turn the keys to access it."

 - In Axe Cop when they're visiting Magic World they have to insert two magic wands on the side of a gate at the same time to get in.
 Not that they get very far after that point.

-- The Fire Temple's inner sanctum in Avatar: The Last Airbender could only be opened by five simultaneous fireblasts.
-A "fully realized Avatar" could do it single-handedly, but it otherwise required five powerful and fully-trained firebenders.
+- The Fire Temple's inner sanctum in Avatar: The Last Airbender can only be opened by five simultaneous fireblasts.
+A "fully realized Avatar" could do it single-handedly, but it otherwise requires five powerful and fully-trained firebenders.

 - In Chaotic, the Doors of the Deepmines, that act as the M'arillians' prison requires four keys held by the other four tribes to open.

 - One of many many secure location tropes parodied in a Family Guy "found a new place to hide my porn" sequence.

 - In Gargoyles, when Halcyon Renard's second, fully-automated airship is sabotaged, he goes to the bridge to take it off a collision course, only to realize that two people are needed at two different consoles to perform emergency course corrections.